 In 2021, businesses will need to build on their 2020 experiences to enhance WFH performance and to ensure that productivity keeps improving.

 While some social distancing solutions are low-tech — like the decals that space out supermarket lines — digital social distancing solutions are becoming increasingly prevalent in sectors like retail, manufacturing, hospitality and transportation.

 One innovative mobile app for social distancing uses a Bluetooth-enabled smartwatch to alert workers when they’re too close together.
 “What we’ve seen across both office and manufacturing environments is a 65 to 70 percent reduction in total and high-risk interactions in just a few days,” says Kenny Ratton, CEO of Radiant RFID, which has developed such an app.

 Companies that need safe workplace solutions are expected to continue investing in social distancing apps that can be deployed to employees’ smartphones and wearables.

 Of course, mobile technology has been essential this year for more than just social distancing.
-New cloud-based apps, such as those included with Samsung’s AppStack, are helping enterprises implement new productivity solutions with smartphones and tablets.
+New cloud-based apps are helping enterprises implement new productivity solutions with smartphones and tablets.
 Meanwhile, push-to-talk (PTT) smartphones are helping first responders and field workers improve their communications and situational awareness.

 As the world continues to grapple with the global pandemic into 2021, mobile capabilities like these will help employers ensure worker safety as people return to the workplace — wherever that may be.